SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. note::

-   An instance of a *class* is traditionally known as an :newTerm:`object`.
+   An instance of a class is traditionally known as an :newTerm:`object`.
-   However, Swift structures and classes are much closer in functionality than in other languages, and much of this chapter describes functionality that can apply to instances of *either* a class or a structure type.
+   However, Swift structures and classes are much closer in functionality than in other languages, and much of this chapter describes functionality that applies to instances of *either* a class or a structure type.
    Because of this, the more general term :newTerm:`instance` is used.